Vatsim-Scandinavia/controlcenter/docs/contribute.md

 Clone the repository to a location locally if on Linux or if on Windows clone it using `git clone https://github.com/Vatsim-Scandinavia/controlcenter.git` inside your WSL terminal.

-When the repository has been cloned you need to create your `.env` file which will contain the configuration for your local enviorment.
+When the repository has been cloned you need to create your `.env` file which will contain the configuration for your local environment.
 We recommend copying and renaming `.env.example` and modify it to your liking.

 Once the environment has been configured you can start the development environment using `./sail up`.
 This creates the neccesary containers to run Control Center locally.
 Once these are started it's recommended to run `./sail bash ./init-dev.sh` to run the initial setup such as downloading/building NPM assets, running database migration etc. These commands may also be run manually inside the container if preffered.

 !!!
 Tip
-    If using Visual Code as your editor you may also use the extension [Remote Explorer](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-explorer) to run the development enviorment.
+    If using Visual Code as your editor you may also use the extension [Remote Explorer](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-explorer) to run the development environment.

 #### Resetting the containers